emilyracker/unmet_need/README.md

 8. In haiti_2012, HTIR70FL.DTA >rename> 1.0_haiti_2012.DTA

 See "Data Dictionary" for more information on variables.
-See "Data Management Plan", "Naming Protocol", and "Workflow" for more project information.
+See "data_management_plan", "data_organization", and "workflow" for more project information.